AndySomogyi/sbmlsolver/docs/source/PythonAPIReference/cls_Integrator.rst

 .. attribute:: Integrator.absolute_tolerance

+    Specifies the scalar or vector absolute tolerance.
+As of roadrunner version 2.4.0, if a scalar absolute tolerance is used, it is multiplied by the value of every element in the state vector before being used.
+If an element of the state vector is zero, the scalar is multiplied by 1.0 for non-species values, and by the size of the species compartment for species values (i.e. the amount of species present if its concentration was 1.0).

+    If desired, the full absolute tolerance vector may be used instead of a scalar.
+In this case, it is assumed that the user has already done any appropriate scaling for individual state vector levels, and no additional scaling is performed: the values are used in Sundials as-is.

-    Specifies the scalar or vector absolute tolerance based on amount of species.
-A potentially different absolute tolerance for each vector component could be set using a double vector.
-CVODE then calculates a vector of error weights which is used in all error and convergence tests.
+    In Sundials, the CVODE algorithm calculates a vector of error weights which is used in all error and convergence tests.
 The weighted RMS norm for the absolute tolerance should not become smaller than this value.
-Default value is Config::CVODE_MIN_ABSOLUTE.
+Default value is Config::CVODE_MIN_ABSOLUTE (a scalar).

-    >>> rr.integrator.absolute_tolerance = 1
+    >>> rr.integrator.setValue("absolute_tolerance", 1)
-    >>> rr.integrator.absolute_tolerance = [1, 0.1, 0.01, 0.001] // setting vairous tolerance for each species
+    >>> rr.integrator.setValue("absolute_tolerance", [1, 0.1, 0.01, 0.001] // setting various tolerances for each species.

 .. attribute:: Integrator.initial_time_step

     Specifies the initial time step size.
 If inappropriate, CVODE will attempt to estimate a better initial time step.
 Default value is 0.0

-    >>> rr.integrator.initial_time_step = 1
+    >>> rr.integrator.setValue("initial_time_step", 1)

 .. attribute:: Integrator.maximum_adams_order

     Specifies the maximum order for Adams-Moulton intergration.
 This integration method is used for non-stiff problems.
 Default value is 12.

-    >>> rr.integrator.maximum_adams_order = 20
+    >>> rr.integrator.setValue("maximum_adams_order", 20)

 .. attribute:: Integrator.maximum_bdf_order